cardiac-surgery/cardiac-surgery.github.io/README.md

 ## Developing locally

-1. Install jekyll via bundle `bundle install`
+1. Install jekyll via bundle: `bundle install`
-2. run the site `bundle exec jekyll serve --watch`
+2. Run the site: `bundle exec jekyll serve --watch`
-3. Hack away and please try to include a screenshot of the change you made (if visual) in a PR Thanks!
+3. Hack away and please try to include a screenshot of the change you made (if visual) in a PR

+Thanks!